• Skip to primary navigation

 • 1/3 cup lemon juice and the peel of 1 lemon (remove peel and then juice)

-1. Wash the bitter oranges and put them in a big bowl with water to cover them, for about one week.
+water to cover them, for about one week.
 At the beginning the water will become green and at the end it will be much cleaner.

-2. Change the water twice a day.
-On the third day, change water again and bring to a boil and cook them for ten days.
+water again and bring to a boil and cook them for ten days.

-3. When they can be handled remove the seeds using a nail.
-Make a hole through the fruit from where the stem was and then using the head of the nail remove the seeds.
-Wash inside.
+Make a hole through the fruit from where the stem was and then using the

-4. Put them back on the heat and bring to a boil.
-Cook until a skewer inserted in the fruit pierces it easily and the fruit falls off.
+until a skewer inserted in the fruit pierces it easily and the fruit falls off.

 5. Remove them in a bowl with cold water and then drain.

-6. Put the sugar, honey, water, cinnamon stick, clove and the geranium leaves in a pot and bring to a boil.
-Simmer for about 15 minutes.
+geranium leaves in a pot and bring to a boil.
+Simmer for about 15

 7. Add the fruit and cook for 20 minutes.

 8. Set aside until they cool.
-Continue cooking for 10 minutes earch time, until the syrup has thickened.
+Continue cooking for 10 minutes

 9. Roast the almonds in the oven for 15 – 20 minutes.
 Remove the fruit preserve and add 1 almond in the cavity.

 10. Put them back in the syrup and cook for only a few minutes.
-Add the lemon juice and when they have cooled store them in sterilized jars.

-If the syrup sets properly, the fruit will be perfectly preserved until you eat the very last one.
-If it does not set properly, then mildew will form on top.
+If the syrup sets properly, the fruit will be perfectly preserved until you eat the very last one If it does not set properly, then mildew will form on top.

-You don’t have to discard them as this can be fixed easily.
-At the end of the post you will find links, showing you what you hae to do.
+At the end of the post you will find links, showing you what you

 Scroll down for the second recipe.

-Removing the stem of bitter oranges
+Removing the stem of bitter oranges picture

 Update 2013:

-Last year, when we moved to Assini, although it was late August and the fruit was not very soft, I made some of this preserve again.
-Unfortunately as there were many things to do as we just moved, the recipe had to wait until now.
+Last year, when we moved to Assini, although it was late August and the fruit was not very tender, I was so excited that I made some of this preserve again.

-This time, the procedure was different than last years’.
+This time, the procedure was made different than last years’.
 I first soaked the fruit to remove the bitterness and then made the preserve.
 However, any method you choose, the result will be the same.

 The biggest pot I have is 11 litres.
 The cooking was made on a ceramic stove top which continues cooking until the ceramic cools.
 If you will be making it using gas, you will have to adjust the time of cooking.